 You might be really motivated to study and put in extra-long hours when you start your IAS preparation, but would you be able to remain as motivated half-way through or until the very end?
 So, it is essential to choose subjects that you are genuinely interested in so that you are enthused about learning more about the topics.

 Most IAS toppers swear by this technique of studying.
 Writing reinforces what you have learned and also helps you organise your learning content.
 This makes recollection easier.
+If you find it difficult to make notes from newspapers, you can refer to our daily current affairs which is updated regularly.
+This gives the best analysis of the daily news for UPSC, and also gives sample UPSC prelims and mains questions.

 Wherever possible, include diagrams, flowcharts, etc. to enhance your answers.
 They reveal a clear understanding of the concept and would fetch you more marks.
+Presentation is most important.
+Getting marks in the exam is about first impressions, so, keep it neat, simple, readable and compact.

 There are multiple sources of study material for UPSC exams but your basic reading should ideally start with NCERT text books.
 The concepts are explained in simple language.
 It is recommended to read NCERT books from class VI to class XII for all the relevant subjects.